Propaganda in Fascist Italy: Personality cult

-He was generally portrayed in a macho manner, but he could also appear as a Renaissance man or as a military, family or even common man.
+He was generally portrayed in a macho manner, but he could also appear as a Renaissance man or as a military, family, or even common man.
 That reflected his presentation as a universal man, capable of all subjects.
-A light was left on in his office long after he was asleep as part of propaganda to present him as an insomniac because of his nature of being driven to work nature.
-Mussolini, as a practitioner of various sports such as fencing, auto racing, skiing, horse riding, lion taming and swimming, was promoted to create an image of a valiant and fearless hero.
-Mussolini's prestige as a hero aviator in the manner of Charles Lindbergh was especially important, as for Fascism, the aeroplane embodied qualities such as dynamism, energy and courage.
+A light was left on in his office long after he was asleep as part of propaganda to present him as an insomniac because of his supposed nature of being driven to work.
+Mussolini, as a practitioner of various sports such as fencing, auto racing, skiing, horse riding, lion taming, and swimming, was promoted to create an image of a valiant and fearless hero.
+Mussolini's prestige as a hero aviator in the manner of Charles Lindbergh was especially important, as for Italian Fascism the aeroplane embodied qualities such as dynamism, energy, and courage.
 Mussolini himself oversaw the photographs that could appear and rejected some, such as because he was not sufficiently prominent in a group.

 Mussolini's youthfulness (when he took office, he became the youngest prime minister in Italian history), and his virile and energetic appearance were promoted.
-In Fascist symbolism, youth constituted a metaphor for action and vitality, which emphasizsed the nature of Fascism as a revolutionary ideology in contrast to the stasis of liberal democracy.
-The official Fascist hymn, Giovinezza, linked the concepts of youth, the rebirth of the nation and the reign of Mussolini into symbolic unity.
+In Fascist symbolism, youth constituted a metaphor for action and vitality, which emphasizsed the nature of Italian fascism as a revolutionary ideology in contrast to the stasis of liberal democracy.
+The official Italian Fascist hymn, Giovinezza ("Youth"), linked the concepts of youth, the rebirth of the nation, and the reign of Mussolini into symbolic unity.
 The publicising of Mussolini's birthdays and illnesses were banned for journalists to give an impression of him not aging.
-The erotic aspect of the cult was also prominent since although Mussolini was portrayed as a respectable family man, state propaganda did meanwhile little to counter the idea that he had sexual magnetism to women and was promiscuous.
+The erotic aspect of this personality cult was also prominent since although Mussolini was portrayed as a respectable family man, state propaganda did meanwhile little to counter the idea that he had sexual magnetism to women and was promiscuous.

 Legends of Mussolini defying death during the First World War and surviving assassination attempts were circulated to give the dictator a mythical and immortal aura.
 It was stated that Mussolini's body had been pierced by shrapnel just as Saint Sebastian had been pierced by arrows, the difference being that Mussolini had survived his ordeal.
 He was also compared to Saint Francis of Assisi, who had, like Mussolini, "suffered and sacrificed himself for others".